ssec/polar2grid/doc/source/introduction.rst

 -------------------

 System requirements for the |project| software are as follows:
- * Intel or AMD CPU with 64-bit instruction support
+ * Intel or AMD CPU with 64-bit instruction support (2+ cores - 2.4GHz)
  * 16 GB RAM (minimum)
- * CentOS 7 64-bit Linux (or other compatible 64-bit Linux distribution)
+ * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
  * 5 GB disk space (minimum)
- * GLIBC version 2.7 or higher (execute “/lib64/libc.so.6” to find the version number)

 Linux terminal commands included in these instructions assume the bash shell is used.